On a generalisation of Cameron's base size conjecture: Preliminaries

 \subsection{Probabilistic methods}

 Our main tool for proving our main result is the probabilistic method.
-Recall that if $G\leqs {\rm Sym}(\O)$ is a transitive permutation group with point stabiliser $H$, then the \emph{fixed point ratio} of $x\in G$ is defined as
+Recall that if $G\leqs {\rm Sym}(\O)$ is a finite transitive permutation group with point stabiliser $H$, then the \emph{fixed point ratio} of $x\in G$ is defined as

 where $C_{\O}(x) = \{\omega \in \O \, : \, \omega^x = \omega\}$ is the set of fixed points of $x$ and $x^G$ denotes the conjugacy class of $x$ in $G$.
-We will use a generalisation of the powerful probabilistic approach based on fixed point ratio estimates that was first introduced in~\cite{LSh} by Liebeck and Shalev for the study of bases, which is applicable in the more general regularity setting.
-We now state and prove some preliminary lemmas about fixed point ratios for finite almost simple permutation groups that will help us confirm the regularity of tuples.
+We will use a generalisation of the powerful probabilistic approach based on fixed point ratio estimates that was first introduced in~\cite{LSh} by Liebeck and Shalev for the study of bases, which is also applicable in the more general regularity setting.

-We first state two lemmas that appeared in~\cite{AB}, which are natural generalisations of equivalent lemmas used for the study of base sizes of permutation groups, which can be found in~\cite{B07}.
-Throughout the paper, if $n$ is a natural number, we will often write $[n]$ to denote the set $\{1, \ldots, n\}$.
+We first state two lemmas that appeared in~\cite[2.1, 2.2]{AB}, which are natural generalisations of equivalent lemmas used for the study of base sizes of permutation groups, which can be found in~\cite{B07}.

 \begin{lem} Let $G$ be a finite group and let $\tau = (H_1, \ldots, H_k)$ be a core-free tuple of subgroups of $G$.
 Then $\tau$ is regular if

 where $x_1, \ldots, x_t$ is a set of representatives of the conjugacy classes in $G$ of elements of prime order. \end{lem}